walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing the DMS 'create' button.](images/Exercise2/dms-create-1.png)

-   > **Tip:** If the migration service blade will not load, refresh the portal blade in your browser.
+   > **Tip**: If the migration service blade will not load, refresh the portal blade in your browser.

 4. In the **Create Migration Service** blade, on the 'Basics' tab, enter the following values: